-Jefferson was a mentor to so many musicians, personally teaching the next generation of Texas blues musicians, such as Lightnin’ Hopkins, Mance Lipscomb, and T Bone Walker.
+On top of being a trailblazer as one of the earliest pre-war, solo blues musicians, Jefferson was also a mentor to so many musicians, personally teaching the next generation of Texas blues musicians, such as Lightnin’ Hopkins, Mance Lipscomb, and T Bone Walker.
 As well, his guitar playing is one of a kind.
-Unlike other strains of blues musicians, where there’s a common thread of ideation and riff development from mentor to apprentice (ie. Son House to Robert Johnson), it’s as if few dared to even emulate Jefferson, with his irregular and highly-improvised, intricate lines.
+Unlike other strains of blues musicians, where there’s a common thread of ideation and riff development from mentor to apprentice (ie. Son House to Robert Johnson), few dared to emulate Jefferson, with his irregular and highly-improvised, intricate lines.

 Topped with his magnificent, booming vocals, Jefferson is a gem among the pre-war musicians, and fortunately made many recordings during his all too brief tenure with Paramount.